Spideyrimo/Arduino/README.md

 # Arduino
-This Repo contains some of my arduino codes which I have used in my projects.
+This Repository contains some of my arduino codes which I have used in my projects.